Elevator Service Contract Renewal: Raise Your Expectations for Better Performance

-Conveyance systems have become much more reliable but gaps in service still occur.
+Elevator and escalator systems have become much more reliable but gaps in service still occur.
 In fact, the average building owner or manager experiences about one elevator or escalator malfunction per year.
 When this happens, getting from Point A to Point B for building residents, visitors and even your team can suddenly come to a frustrating halt.
-That’s why you have probably partnered with a conveyance maintenance company to help you minimize downtime and maximize the productivity of your building elevators and escalators.
+That’s why you have probably partnered with an elevator maintenance provider to help you minimize downtime and maximize the productivity of your building elevators and escalators.

-One of the most important elements of this relationship is a good service contract and the renewal process is critical to ensuring that you are always receiving the most for your investment.
+One of the most important elements of this relationship is a good elevator maintenance agreement, and the renewal process is critical to ensuring that you are always receiving the most for your investment.
 How can you know what to look and ask for when it’s time to renew?
-The process can sometimes be confusing but the experts at ATIS, the largest conveyance management company in America, have years of experience and can help you better understand what you need to do to keep moving forward in a positive way.
+The process can sometimes be confusing but the experts at ATIS have years of experience and can help you better understand what you need to do to keep moving forward in a positive way.

 Raise your contract renewal expectations.